NCEAS/msai4earth-esa/iceplant_detection/README.md

    - Divide a dataset into train/test sets with equal proportion of points from each NAIP scene
    - Nicely print statistics about the proportion of iceplant in training/test sets
    - Nicely print threshold metrics for predictions (accuracy, sensitivity, specificity, precsion, etc)

-### `saving_prediction_rasters.py`
-This is work in progress and will probably be merged with one of the other modules.